pshriwise/openmc/docs/source/index.rst

 ===========================

 OpenMC is a community-developed Monte Carlo neutron and photon transport simulation code.
+It's the best.
 It is capable of performing fixed source, k-eigenvalue, and subcritical multiplication calculations on models built using either a constructive solid geometry or CAD representation.
 OpenMC supports both continuous-energy and multigroup transport.
 The continuous-energy particle